Gray-Stone/ME333-mechatronics/HW-cl12/HW.md

 be as small as possible while ensuring that the voltage Vout at the phototransistor emitter is close to 3 V when the LED anode is connected to 3.3 V (maximum LED brightness) and close to 0 V when the LED anode is disconnected (the LED is off).
-(Something in the 10 kωrange may work, but use a smaller resistance if you can still get the same voltage swing.)
+(Something in the 10 kohm range may work, but use a smaller resistance if you can still get the same voltage swing.)
 Record your value of R. Now connect the anode of the LED to OC1 for the rest of the project.